EPW sextics vs EPW cubes: Hodge structures

 Now let us prove the second isomorphism.
-From \cite[5.1]{vGK}, we have that $\widetilde{X}_A$ is isomorphic to the moduli space of twisted sheaves on the K3 surface $S_2$ associated with $A$ and the Brauer class $B$ (with $Bh=0$, $B^2=\frac{1}{2}$) induced by the associated Verra threefold and $v=(2,2B,0)$.
-It follows from \cite[\S 5]{CKKM}, \cite{IKKR2} that the EPW quartic being the base of the contraction on $\widetilde{Y}_A$ is the moduli space of twisted sheaves on the same surface $S_2$ with the same Brauer class $B$ but Mukai vector $v=(0,h,0)$.
+From \cite[Section 5.1]{vGK}, we deduce that $\widetilde{X}_A$ is isomorphic to the moduli space of twisted sheaves on the K3 surface $S_2$ associated with $A$ and the Brauer class $\beta$ with $B$-lift $B\in \frac{1}{2}H^2(S_2,\Z)$ such that $Bh=0$, $B^2=\frac{1}{2}$ (induced by the associated Verra threefold) and Mukai vector $v=(2,2B,0)$.
+It follows from \cite[Section 5]{CKKM}, \cite{IKKR2} that the EPW quartic which is the base of the contraction on $\widetilde{Y}_A$ is the moduli space of twisted sheaves on the same surface $S_2$ with the same Brauer class $\beta$ but Mukai vector $v=(0,h,0)$.

-Finally, let us prove that $\varphi$ extends to $H^2(\widetilde{X}_A,\mathbb{Z})_{prim}$.
-To do so, it suffices to define a natural integral isometry on the remaining generator, which is the effective divisor of square $(-2)$, which we send to the effective divisor of square $(-2)$ inside $H^2(\widetilde{Y}_A,\mathbb{Z})_{prim}$. \end{proof}
+Finally, let us prove that $\varphi$ extends to $H^2_{{\operatorname{prim}}}(\widetilde{X}_A,\mathbb{Z})$.
+To do so, it suffices to define a natural integral isometry on the remaining generator, which is the effective divisor of square $-2$, which we send to the effective divisor of square $-2$ inside $H^2_{{\operatorname{prim}}}(\widetilde{Y}_A,\mathbb{Z})$. \end{proof}

 Notice that in the above proof we prove that $\widetilde{Z}_A$ and $\widetilde{X}_A$ are associated to the same twisted K3 surface $(S_2,B)$ and $\widetilde{Z}_A$ and $\widetilde{Y}_A$ are also associated with the same twisted K3 surface $(S_2',B')$, but we did not prove $(S_2,B)=(S_2',B')$.